bitloops/blog/articles/over-engineered-todo-app-to-learn-ddd-hexagonal-architecture-cqrs-and-event-sourcing.md

 ---
-title: Over-engineered ToDo App using DDD, CQRS, Hexagonal Architecture & Event Sourcing
+title: Over-engineered ToDo App using DDD, CQRS, Hexagonal & Event Sourcing
 description: Designing, building and managing large and complex software does not have to be so hard.
 We believe it is possible to radically transform how software is developed by incorporating best-practices, design principles and patterns into the software development process.
 author: Vasilis
 date: 05-04-2023
 image: https://storage.googleapis.com/bitloops-github-assets/Blog%20Images/todo-app-resized-cropped.jpeg
-tags: ['Domain-Driven-Design', 'CQRS', 'Hexagonal Architecture', 'Software Patterns', 'clean architecture', 'Event Sourcing']
+tags: ['Domain-Driven-Design', 'CQRS', 'Hexagonal Architecture', 'Software Patterns', 'Clean Architecture', 'Event Sourcing']
 ---

 ## Clean, SOLID, DDD tech stack for ToDo App